 Today, we traveled from Thessalonika to Phillipi, where St. Paul first planted the seeds of Christianity in Europe.
 We are on a highway that looks similar to our US interstates.
-It is the Via Egnatia, which was built on the Roman road used by St. Paul to travel between Phillipi and Thessalonia.
+It is the Via Egnatia, which was built on the Roman road used by St. Paul to travel between Phillipi and Thessalonika.

 When modern-day Greeks built this road, they uncovered cobblestones and mile markers used by the Romans.
 Initially, the Romans built it as a military road.